clesleycode/intro-data-science/Intro to Data Science.md

 [bokeh](http://bokeh.pydata.org/en/latest/) is an interactive visualization library for modern web browsers presentation.

-[ggplot](http://ggplot.yhathq.com/) is a plotting system built for making profressional-looking plots quickly with minimal code.
+[ggplot](http://ggplot.yhathq.com/) is a plotting system built for making professional-looking plots quickly with minimal code.

 ``` python
 from ggplot import *